Notice of Pre-AIA or AIA Status

 Note: DRX Cycle IE contains configuration for the DRX.
 DRX Cycle IE is formatted per F1 application protocol.).

-when the UE is not operating in the inactive state, enabling the radio function at the DU (38.473 page 39, Figure 8.3.1.2-1; The purpose of the UE Context Setup procedure is to establish the UE Context including, among others, SRB, DRB, BHRLC channel, and SL DRB configuration.
+in a second instance, in response that the UE is not operating in the inactive state, enable the radio function at the DU (38.473 page 39, Figure 8.3.1.2-1; The purpose of the UE Context Setup procedure is to establish the UE Context including, among others, SRB, DRB, BHRLC channel, and SL DRB configuration.
 The procedure uses UE-associated signalling.
 The gNB-CU initiates the procedure by sending UE CONTEXT SETUP REQUEST message to the gNB-DU.

 page 105-106, 9.2.2.1 UE CONTEXT SETUP REQUEST